Tamagotchi: Video games

-Since its debut, Tamagotchi has made its way onto several gaming platforms.
-Several early games feature gameplay similar to the original toys.
-A few party-style games appeared on major consoles, along with the Corner Shop series of simulation games and a few role playing games for the Nintendo DS.
+Since its debut, Tamagotchi has also made its way onto several gaming platforms.
+Several early games feature gameplay similar to the original toys: an enhanced version of the original 1996/1997 Tamagotchi would be released for mobile phones as a Java game in 2005, then in 2013 as an iOS and Android app named "Tamagotchi L.i.f.e.".

+A few party-style games appeared on major consoles, along with the Corner Shop series of simulation games and a few role-playing games for the Nintendo DS.
+An arcade machine known as TamaStation is available in Japan from which players can win prizes for their Tamagotchi toy.
+This machine has several sequels, such as TamaStation 2.
-Arcade

 The character Mametchi makes an appearance in Namco Bandai/Nintendo's Mario Kart Arcade GP 2 as a playable character, along with his pet, Bagubagutchi, as an item.
 Mametchi and Yumemitchi also appeared in the arcade game Taiko no Tatsujin as unlockable costumes.

-An arcade machine known as TamaStation is available in Japan from which players can win prizes for their Tamagotchi toy.
-This machine has several sequels, such as TamaStation 2.